Anger on streets as Bangladesh building toll passes 300

 Special prayers were offered for the dead, injured and missing at mosques, temples and pagodas across Bangladesh on Friday.

-Ten labour groups called for a strike on Sunday by workers at garment factories across the country.
+Ten labor groups called for a strike on Sunday by workers at garment factories across the country.

 Sixty percent of Bangladesh's garment exports go to Europe.
 The United States takes 23 percent and Canada takes 5 percent.